January 18th 2022

 A Healthy Curiosity

-Processed meat hit the headlines last week as it was classed as a Group 1 carcinogen - but are bacon sandwiches really going to give you cancer?
+Processed meat has been classed as a Group 1 carcinogen - but are bacon sandwiches really going to give you cancer?
 Peta Bee reports

-In its new report, published last week, the global health experts from WHO classified processed meat, including sausages and bacon, as scary-sounding Group 1 carcinogens that it categorises as a ‘definite’ cause of cancer under the same umbrella as tobacco, alcohol and arsenic.
+In the report, published in 2015, the global health experts from WHO classified processed meat, including sausages and bacon, as Group 1 carcinogens that it categorises as a ‘definite’ cause of cancer under the same umbrella as tobacco, alcohol and arsenic.
 Unprocessed red meat, although less harmful, is nonetheless termed a ‘probable’ cause of cancer in the same bracket as shift work.

 According to scientists at WHO, just 50g of processed meat a day – that’s one sausage or less than two slices of bacon - increases the chance of developing bowel cancer by 18 per cent.